 As an inmate, one does not have their full Constitutional rights; however, there are standards that all guards, wardens, and prison facilities must follow especially along the lines of cruel and unusual punishment.
 If you suspect your rights as a prisoner were violated or if you are a loved one of an inmate you believe is having their rights restricted beyond an allowable level, talk to us.
 We may be able to help get the situation resolved.

 When you have a case that involves personal rights or personal property being taken in an unjust manner, let us go to work for you.
+If you need an appellate attorney, call us.
 We can be reached through our contact form or by calling 317-456-7889.